Classmates (2006 film): Plot

 2006: In the present, Thara reveals that she came to the reunion to apologize to Suku for her breakup.
-After Suku left for Mumbai, she had realized that Suku was actually a kind and honest person and that it was Satheeshan who put Thara's letter in the ballot box for his political gains.
+After Suku left for Mumbai, she had realized that Suku was actually a kind and honest person.
+She reveals that a guilt-ridden Satheeshan had met her after a few years and admitted that he put Thara's letter in the ballot box for his petty political gains and that he was the reason why he stopped coming to college.
 She had also learnt about Suku's marriage and divorce.

-Thara reveals that on the night of the get-together, Thara meets Suku in the generator room and she tearfully apologizes to him and they reconcile.
-Suku then confesses that on the night Suku and Pious went to take Thara's letter from the ballot box, he hid in the generator room from the security and found somebody already there.
+Thara reveals that on the night of the get-together, Thara meets Suku in the generator room and she tearfully apologizes to him and she confesses her love to him and asks him gently whether they can reunite as that young boy with the new grown moustache and his girl with the beautiful eyes.
+Suku then slightly holds her hands and she becomes emotional and bursts into tears and embraces him emotionally and he holds her in his arms.
+She also emotionally tells that she does not understand why he tried to commit suicide even though she reunited with him.
+Suku also had confessed that on the night Suku and Pious went to take Thara's letter from the ballot box, he hid in the generator room from the security and found somebody already there.
 In the darkness, mistaking it to be one of Satheeshan's men, he attacked and inadvertently killed that person who turned out to be Murali.
 Due to his shock and guilt, he had decided to discontinue his studies and leave the college.
+He also told that she is free to tell everyone about that fateful incident, but she never told anyone.

 Raziya later talks to Iyer about her nervous breakdown and her recovery.
 She then reveals that she also had gone into the generator room to remember Murali, but had hid from Suku and Thara and had overheard them.
 Raziya, consumed with rage due to the death of Murali, visits Suku the next day and strangles him when he was alone using a string from Murali's guitar, and stages it as a suicide; however she regrets it later.

 When Suku regains consciousness in the hospital, he tells the police that he tried to commit suicide, instead of what actually happened.
 Suku apologies to Iyer for killing Murali and tells Iyer to kill him as he does not want to live with everyone's curses.
 Iyer, Lakshmi and Raziya forgive him and ask Suku to be with Thara as she had been waiting for him for the past 15 years.
 So Suku forgives her and accepts her as his spouse and she embraces him with tears of joy.